Instagram Is Changing How We Define A Public Figure, Not Necessarily For The Better

 In Thomas Rhett’s single “Life Changes”, released this past April, the singer croons about the life stages people experience as they grow older.
-For the most part, Rhett references generic moments that could belong to any generation: Arriving at uni and not knowing anybody; falling in love and getting engaged; and having kids.
+For the most part, Rhett references generic moments that could belong to any generation: Arriving at college and not knowing what to major in; falling in love and getting engaged; and having kids.
 These are so unspecific they verge on being boring.

 But there is one standout pop culture mention that could only belong to the current generation of social media natives.
 After getting to the engagement part of the song, Rhett sings about his fiancé’s growing follower base: “And now she got her own set of fans / She got a blue check mark by her Instagram.”